zjzijielu/gnn-positional-structural-node-features/README.md

-# On Positional and Structural Node Features for Graph Neural Networks on Non-attributed Graphs (DLG-KDD 2021)
+# On Positional and Structural Node Features for Graph Neural Networks on Non-attributed Graphs (CIKM 2022)

 ## Summary
 This repository is the official implementation of the paper.
 If you would like to use/modify the code or reproduce the experiment results, please remember to cite this paper: